mdehghani86/DataViz/README.md

 Alternatively you can use Google Colab to run the notebooks

 **Contributing**
 If you find any issues with the code examples or have suggestions for improvements, please open an issue on this repository or submit a pull request.
-We welcome contributions from the community!
+We welcome contributions from the students!

 **License**
 The code examples in this repository are licensed under the MIT License.
 Please see the LICENSE file for more information.